Related pages

 'Budget' tablets - are they worth the saving?

-So when we pay £300 less for a tablet, what exactly are we giving up?
-To get a clear idea, let's go through these budget tablets spec-by-spec to determine how they've cut their costs, and what difference it'll make to the user experience.
+To get a clear idea, let's go through these budget models spec-by-spec to determine how they've cut their costs, and what difference it'll make to the user experience.

 Touchscreen

-One easy way to cut costs as a budget tablet manufacturer is to issue your device with a resistive, rather than a capacitive, touchscreen.
+One easy way to cut costs as a budget manufacturer is to issue your device with a resistive, rather than a capacitive, touchscreen.

 Only capacitive screens allow multi-touch movements that you may be used to from iPhones or iPads - such as pinch zooming.
 They are also generally more responsive to the touch and don't reflect as much sunlight when used outdoors.
-It is these characteristics that have led to a capacitive screen becoming standard in medium to high end tablets.
+It is these characteristics that have led to a capacitive screen becoming standard in medium to high end models.

-However, this isn't much of a problem for the bargain-seeker since you'll see from our chart of budget tablet specifications that when getting above the £100 mark, most tabs do in fact come with capacitive screens.
+However, this isn't much of a problem for the bargain-seeker since you'll see from our chart of budget tablet specifications that when getting above the £80 mark, most tabs do in fact come with capacitive screens.

 Processor